Canon 6D Mark II vs Leica T

 |14.||Nikon D610||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 |15.||Nikon D600||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 |17.||Sony A6000||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 6D Mark II has a microphone port, which is missing on the T Typ 701.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T Typ 701 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon 6D Mark II or the Leica T – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.